Mexican Red Sauce For Tamales & Pozole

 Remove the top of the chiles and shake out most of the seeds.

-In a large pot, add the chiles and all of the spices.
+In a large pot, add the chiles salt, pepper and oregano.

 Add enough water to cover all of the chiles.